Custom Objects in Salesforce are created to store information unique to an organization or industry.

 Let's take a look at how to set up Custom Objects.

-Enable the Integration in Dialpad
+Enable Custom Objects in Dialpad

-Select Salesforce > Options > Configure > Objects.
-In the object configuration interface, you can enable call logging against custom objects and indicate custom object fields that identify Name, Email, and Phone Number against each custom object type.
+Indicate custom object fields that identify Name, Email, and Phone Number against each custom object type.

-Based on these fields, Dialpad will execute a search to identify matches from the connected Salesforce instance.
+Dialpad will execute a search based on these fields to identify matches from the connected Salesforce instance.

 For each object type that is enabled for call logging, you'll also indicate an object field, using the 'Label' selection, that uniquely identifies the records belonging to that object type.
 Information in this field is what Reps see for selecting any specific record to log a call.

 Indicate related objects that Reps can use to associate their calls.
 Both standard and custom objects are supported for logging calls against related objects.